drobilla/serd/doc/c/nodes.rst

 but may have a datatype or a language tag.
-URIs are used to identify resources, as are blank nodes, except blank nodes have identifiers with a limited scope and may be written anonymously.
+URIs are used to identify resources, as are blank nodes, except blank nodes only have labels with a limited scope and may be written anonymously.

 Serd also has a type for variable nodes, which are used for some features but not present in RDF data.